 My NCBI allows you to save searches and citations, customize PubMed, and more.

-Click Log in (top right); you will be presented with several options.
-Click Sign up if you need to create an account.
+Click Log in (top right); you will be presented with several options; unless you already use eRA or NIH logons, we strongly suggest you select more login options, then start typing berkeley and choose UC Berkeley.
+You can then log in using CalNet.
 Once logged in, click your user name (top right) then select Dashboard (My NCBI).
 Here will be your:

 and more.
 Detailed instructions may be found in My NCBI Help.